awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 + **NextStep**: The next step in the runbook to process if the designated choice is `true`\.
 + **Variable**: Specify either the name of a parameter that is defined in the `Parameters` section of the runbook, or specify an output object from a previous step in the runbook\.

-  Specify parameter variables by using the following form:
+  Specify parameter variables by using the following form\.

   `Variable: "{{name_of_parameter}}"`

-  Specify output object variables by using the following form:
+  Specify output object variables by using the following form\.

   `Variable: "{{previousStepName.outputFieldName}}"`
 **Note**